Participate in Research

 PTSD Research Study Participation for Mothers

-Please contact the Women’s Mental Health Program at 608-262-0767 or womensmentalhealth@psychiatry.wisc.edu for more information and to see if you qualify for participation.
+Please contact the Women’s Mental Health Program at 608-265-0767 or womensmentalhealth@psychiatry.wisc.edu for more information and to see if you qualify for participation

-Ned Kalin, MD, Hedberg Professor and Chair of Psychiatry is leading a study investigating anxiety in children.
-Kalin and his team hope to better understand how to detect early risk for the development of anxiety.
-The study is currently recruiting children ages 8 to 12 to participant in a paid research opportunity.
-Eligible children with and without anxiety can earn up to $250 for participation in multiple study sessions.
-For more information visit the study’s website, or call the HealthEmotions Research Institute at (608) 263-2338, or send an email to ablestudy@psychiatry.wisc.edu with your name, contact information, and the best time to reach you, and a member of our study staff will contact you.
+Ned Kalin, MD, Hedberg Professor and Chair of Psychiatry is leading a study investigating the relation between sleep and anxiety in girls.
+The study is currently recruiting girls age 8-11 to participant in a paid research opportunity.
+Eligible girls with and without anxiety can earn up to $800 for participation in multiple study sessions.
+For more information visit the study’s website, or call the HealthEmotions Research Institute at (608) 263-2338, or send an email to beststudy@psychiatry.wisc.edu with your name, contact information, and the best time to reach you, and a member of our study staff will contact you.

 Cognitive Emotional Development in Adolescence (CEDA) Study